 -Pension, retirement, or annuity payments.

-If the court finds that a party is voluntarily decreasing his or her income by refusing to take gainful employment, then the court will impute the monthly income the party would have earned had he or she been gainfully employed.
+The court will impute monthly income if it finds that a party is voluntarily decreasing his or her income.
+This occurs when a party refuses to take gainful employment.
+When this occurs, the court assigns income the party would have earned had he or she been gainfully employed.

 While these guidelines do provide for a precise dollar amount to be awarded, under Florida Statute 61.30 the court does have the discretion to alter the award plus or minus 5% based on certain factors, including: